University of Creation Spirituality

 For ten years at HNC Cardinal Ratzinger as chief Inquisitor and head of the Congregation of Doctrine and Faith (called the Office of the Holy Inquisition until 1965), tried to shut the program down.
 Ratzinger silenced Fox for one year in 1989 and forced him to step down as director.
 Three years later he expelled Fox from the Dominican Order and shortly after the program was terminated at Holy Names College.

-The University of Creation Spirituality housed both a Doctor of Ministry program and a master’s degree program, the latter was accredited through Naropa University in Boulder, Colorado which was a Buddhist school.
+The University of Creation Spirituality housed both a Doctor of Ministry program and a master’s degree program: the latter was accredited through Naropa University in Boulder, Colorado which was a Buddhist school.
 The alignment between Naropa and UCS was especially appreciated for its bringing together engaged mysticism or spiritual activism, that is, the training of mystics and prophets in the spirit of Christian and Buddhist lineages.

 On the UCS faculty were persons from Christian, Jewish, Buddhist, Sufi, Native American, goddess, Hindu traditions as well as scientists and ecological and social justice activists and many artists who were highly skilled in teaching “art as meditation” and “body prayer” courses.
 Such courses were especially important in the pedagogy of UCS (see Matthew Fox, “Deep Ecumenism, Ecojustice, and Art as Meditation,” in Matthew Fox, Wrestling with the Prophets (New York: Jeremy P. Tarcher, 1995, 215-242.)
 The story of the experience of teaching at UCS has been told by Professor Charles Burack, PhD, who was a teacher in the program for many years.
+See his account here.

 The Doctor of Ministry program was based especially on Fox’s book, The Reinvention of Work, in which he lays down the principle of the priesthood of all workers.
 Martin Luther had talked of the “priesthood of all believers,” but Fox writes about how all people who are doing good work are “midwives of grace” and therefore priests.
 They need training in mystical practice and prophetic empowerment as well as intellectual deepening of how their particular profession relates to spirituality and practice.
 Training that is sorely lacking in most professional schools.